sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 Note:

 - Maybe once a week, I see someone asking to contribute to OSS in what I'd describe as a counter-productive way.
-- The focus of the maintainer is on delivering a useful project to the community.
+- The focus of the maintainer is on producing value for the overall community.
-- While the focus from these requests is often not focused on the community, rather they want some personal gain.
+- Meanwhile many of these requests are looking to extract value from OSS maintainers and projects for themselves.
-- These are all requests to do unpaid work.
+- These are often requests to do unpaid work.

 ------